-The mission of Greater Pittsburgh Literacy Council (GPLC) is to ensure that adults and families acquire reading, writing, math, English language, computer skills and workforce skills so they may reach their fullest potential in life and participate productively in their community.
+The mission of Literacy Pittsburgh (formerly Greater Pittsburgh Literacy Council) is to ensure that adults and families acquire reading, writing, math, English language, computer skills and workforce skills so they may reach their fullest potential in life and participate productively in their community.

-Greater Pittsburgh Literacy Council is a national leader in adult and family literacy.
-GPLC has been providing a wide range of educational programs to adults and families throughout Allegheny County for 30 years.
-We serve our students and volunteers through several neighborhood offices and our Downtown Center.
+Literacy Pittsburgh is a national leader in adult and family literacy.
+Literacy Pittsburgh has been providing a wide range of educational programs to adults and families throughout Allegheny County for 30 years.
+Now also including Beaver County, we serve our students and volunteers through regional neighborhood offices, our Beaver County office, and our Pittsburgh Downtown Center.

 I have been a volunteer tutor with GPLC for over 10 years.
 Because of the wonderful, grass-roots work that GPLC does and the way our services help students achieve amazing goals, I would highly recommend GPLC to friends and colleagues.
 In fact, I have.
 My brother is now a GPLC tutor and other friends of mine that are near retirement will soon be tutors!